Selecting the Right Programmable Logic Controller (PLC) Supplier for Your Manufacturing Plant

 Effectively implementing PLC hardware and software requires a supplier to hit on the following factors:

-In ABI Research’s competitive ranking, Siemens and Rockwell Automation tied in terms of the top implementors of PLC hardware and software.
+In ABI Research’s competitive ranking, Siemens and Rockwell Automation are tied in terms of the top implementation-enabling vendors of PLC hardware and software.
 Bosch Rexroth and ABB round out the top implementers.

 This section reveals the “why” behind the high scores for these PLC suppliers.